SZHMT 8th International Sufi Conference 2026

 04

-Highlight the contributions of the Maizbhandari Sufi tradition in fostering spiritual development and social well-being.
+To highlight the contributions of the Maizbhandari Sufi tradition in cultivating spirituality, social welfare, and community development.

 05

-Show the connection between Sufi teachings and the UN Sustainable Development Goals (SDGs), particularly those related to peace, equality, education, sustainability, and international partnership.
+To demonstrate the connection between Sufi teachings and the United Nations Sustainable Development Goals (SDGs), especially in the areas of peace, equality, education, sustainability, and global cooperation.

 06